tariqdaouda/pyGeno/pyGeno/doc/source/datawraps.rst

 	        Y          2       2655645      2655647    -       AG        28          TopHat
 	        Y          3       2655648      2655650    TT      -         10          TopHat

+Even tough all field are mandatory, the only ones that are critical for pyGeno to be able insert polymorphisms at the right places are: *chromosomeNumber* and *start*.
+All the other fields are non critical and can follow any convention you wish to apply to them, including the *end* field.

 For genomes, the manifet.ini file looks like this::

 	[package_infos]